 Choosing the right system is important.
 Make sure you get a company that offers in-home estimates.
 If a company doesn’t come out and look at your current system, the square footage of your home, the number of windows, and the openness of the home, you should reconsider.

 An efficient AC system design requires a technician to measure your home’s square footage.
 A system has to be the right size or it may run too much or turn off and on so much that it strains components.
 Square footage plays a part in this, but large windows can let a lot of light in and heat up a room faster, so the home’s design also has to be considered.

 You’ll be without power for a while as the circuit breaker has to be turned off to make it safe for the technician to work.
 All old components are removed.
-An EPA-certified technician has to remove any remaining refrigerant if it didn’t leak out.
+An EPA-certified technician has to remove any remaining Same Day Service if it didn’t leak out.
 New wiring and electrical boxes are installed.
 The condenser, compressor, lines, and new ducts replace the ones that were removed.

 Once all of the AC system is in place and the wiring is checked to make sure connections are tight, the power is turned on.
 The AC system is tested to ensure the pressure is correct and the system is cooling rooms properly.

 After this, the technicians clean the area, put on a locking cap over your outdoor unit, and walk you through anything you need to know.
 Expect this to take most of the day or possibly extra days if the technicians run into problems.